Skip to content

 Submit a document for verification

-Upload original PDFs in the VerifyPDF dashboard, understand the file rules and wait for each fraud-risk result to arrive.
+Upload original PDFs or identity-document images in the VerifyPDF dashboard, understand the file rules and wait for each fraud-risk result to arrive.

 You submit documents from the Documents page in the dashboard.
-VerifyPDF analyses each PDF and gives you a trust score and a fraud-risk rating.
+VerifyPDF analyzes each file and gives you a trust score and a fraud-risk rating.

 Before you start